bhklab/med-imagenet/docs/devnotes/UserStoriesAndArchitecture.md

   - Access metadata programmatically

 As a (ML/DS, CB/B), I want a set of tools that can help me
-- download AI-ready datasets (only TCIA? should check DUAs)
-  - Access NIfTI/HDF5 images of public DICOM datasets
-  - Consistent metadata/clinical fields
-  - As similar to the raw data as possible, without too much manipulation
 - preprocess and clean medical imaging data
-  - Converting to `SimpleITK.Image` objects
+  - converting to `SimpleITK.Image` objects
-  - Indexing and querying metadata
+  - indexing and querying metadata
 - visualize and explore medical imaging data
   - 2D/3D visualization
-  - Interactive exploration
+  - interactive exploration

-As a (ML/DS, CB/B, SWE/DevOps), I want a single Python API that can
+As a (ML/DS, CB/B), I want a single Python API that can
-- Load and access (potentially large) medical imaging datasets
+- load and access (potentially large) medical imaging datasets
-- Provide a consistent interface for data access and preprocessing
+- provide a consistent interface for data access and preprocessing
-- Integrate with popular deep learning frameworks (e.g. PyTorch, TensorFlow)
+- integrate with popular deep learning frameworks (e.g. PyTorch, TensorFlow)

 ## User Personas Flow